railsuser2014/openobject-doc-book-en/3/3_7/invoicing.rst

 .. tip::  Crediting several invoices

-	you can credit more then one  customer's invoices using the menu :menuselection:`Accounting --> Customers --> Customer Payment`.
+	You can credit more than one customer invoice using the menu :menuselection:`Accounting --> Customers --> Customer Payment`.
 You can find the `Invoices and outstanding transactions` and `Credits` for the particular customers.
 	Enter the amount in the field `Paid Amount` and validate it.

 Payments
 --------

-The invoice is automatically marked as paid by Open ERP once invoice entries have been reconciled with payment entries.
-You yourself do not have to mark the invoices as paid: Open ERP manages that when you reconcile your payments.
+The invoice is automatically marked as paid by OpenERP once invoice entries have been reconciled with payment entries.
+You yourself do not have to mark the invoices as paid: OpenERP manages that when you reconcile your payments.

 .. tip::  Reconciling a credit note